-- First month of classes: Graduate Advisor to notify students of process. - According to the deadline set by the Graduate Advisor, students are to indicate their intent to do Final Project. - Within one week of this deadline: faculty to vote on those students who are pre-qualified to submit a Final Project proposal.
-The Graduate Advisor will inform students of faculty decision regarding Final Project prequalification. - According to a second deadline set by the Graduate Advisor: student to submit written proposal as outlined in #4 of the Final Project Application Process. - Within three weeks: faculty to accept or reject the proposals and Graduate Advisor to notify students. - Prior to last day of classes student is to correct deficiencies or revise proposal if required, form committee and have members sign the proposal, and submit per #7 above to DGP.
+- 1. First month of classes: Graduate Advisor to notify students of process. - According to the deadline set by the Graduate Advisor, students are to indicate their intent to do Final Project. - 3.
+According to a second deadline set by the Graduate Advisor: student to submit written proposal as outlined above. - 4.
+Architecture Faculty review the proposals submitted and either accept or reject the proposal as a potential Final Project.
+Acceptance requires a majority positive vote by the combined tenured and tenure track faculty in Architecture.
+Note: acceptance may be coupled with suggestions to correct deficiencies or to make revisions.
+Rejected submissions must be revised and resubmitted. - 5.
+Within three weeks: faculty to accept or reject the proposals and Graduate Advisor to notify students. - 6.
+Prior to last day of classes student is to correct deficiencies or revise proposal if required, form committee, and register for ARC 697 under the direction of the Committee Chair.